-Financing activities provided net cash of \$7.0 million during 2016, primarily from net proceeds from the debt financing of \$7.5 million, offset in part by cash used for payments on financing obligations of \$513,000.
-Financing activities used \$228,000 of cash in the comparable period in 2015, primarily consisting of cash used for payments on financing obligations.
+Financing activities used net cash of \$747,000 during 2017, primarily consisting of cash used for payments on financing obligations of \$505,000 and payments for fees to amend the Company's credit agreement with Hale Capital Partners, LP of \$225,000.
+Financing activities provided \$7.0 million of cash in the comparable period in 2016, primarily from net proceeds from the debt financing of \$7.5 million, offset in part by cash used for payments on financing obligations of \$513,000.

 Since October 2010, the Company's Board of Directors has approved common stock repurchases of up to 3,500,000 shares.
 Shares may be purchased at prevailing market prices in the open market or in private transactions, subject to market conditions, share price, trading volume and other factors.
 The repurchase program has been funded to date using cash on hand and may be discontinued at any time.
-The Company did not repurchase any shares of its common stock under the repurchase program during the years ended December 31, 2016, 2015 and 2014.
-As of December 31, 2016, the Company had 778,365 shares available for repurchase under the authorizations.
+The Company did not repurchase any shares of its common stock under the repurchase program during the years ended December 31, 2017, 2016 and 2015.
+As of December 31, 2017, the Company had 778,365 shares available for repurchase under the authorizations.
 While the current authorization remains in effect, the Company expects its primary use of cash will be to fund operations in support of the Company's goals for revenue growth and operating margin improvement.
-Under the credit agreement, the Company is prohibited from repurchasing or redeeming its stock, subject to certain exceptions for relating to the exercise or vesting of equity awards.
+Under the ESW Credit Agreement, the Company is prohibited from repurchasing or redeeming its stock, subject to certain exceptions for relating to the exercise or vesting of equity awards.

-The Company did not declare or pay any dividends during the years ended December 31, 2016, 2015 and 2014.
-Under the credit agreement, the Company is prohibited from declaring or paying any dividends.
+The Company did not declare or pay any dividends during the years ended December 31, 2017, 2016 and 2015.
+Under the ESW Credit Agreement, the Company is prohibited from declaring or paying any dividends.

 Contractual Obligations.
-The following table summarizes the Company's contractual cash obligations at December 31, 2016, and the net effect such obligations are expected to have on liquidity and cash flow in future periods.
+The following table summarizes the Company's contractual cash obligations at December 31, 2017, and the net effect such obligations are expected to have on liquidity and cash flow in future periods.
 Some of the amounts included in this table are based on management's estimates and assumptions about these obligations, including their duration, the possibility of renewal, anticipated actions by third parties and other factors.
 Because these estimates and assumptions are necessarily subjective, the amounts the Company will actually pay in future periods may vary from those reflected in the table.

-(In thousands) Payments Due by P Perio d Contractual Obligations 2017 17 2018 2019 2020 2021 Thereafter Total Term loan (1) \$ 791 \$ 791 \$ 8,637 \$ \$ \$ \$ 10,219 Operating leases 1,185 978 522 298 300 332 3,615 Capital leases and other financing obligations (1) 545 171 3 719 Purchase obligations (2) 734 128 862 Income tax liabilities under ASC 740 (3) Total contractual cash obligations \$ 3,255 \$ 2,068 \$ 9,162 \$ 298 \$ 300 \$ 332 \$ 15,415
+(In thousands) Paym ents Due by 1 Perio od Contractual Obligations 2 2018 2019 2020 2021 2022 Thereafter Total Term loan (1) \$ 2,727 \$ 5,273 \$ \$ \$ \$ \$ 8,000 Pre-payment penalty on term loan (2) 273 273 Operating leases 889 538 298 300 306 26 2,357 Capital leases and other financing obligations (3) 255 3 258 Purchase obligations (4) 455 35 490 Income tax liabilities under ASC 740 (5) Total contractual cash obligations \$ 4,599 \$ 5,849 \$ 298 \$ 300 \$ 306 \$ 26 \$ 11,378